bgrotegut21/dropdownMenu/README.md

 ## Disabling Closing animation

 Sometimes you want to disable the dropdown from closing when you click a button.
-To do this you can whitelist the button which will prevent the animation from closing you can also reset the whitelist and or unwhitelist the button.
+To do this you can whitelist the button which will prevent the animation from closing you can also reset the whitelist or unwhitelist the button.

 ```js
 Dropdown1.whitelistTriggerBinding('test1');